Skip to main content

-Internal audit is a crucial function in any organization, providing independent assurance that the organization’s risk management, governance, and internal control systems are operating effectively.
+Internal audit is a crucial function in any organization, providing independent assurance that the enterprise risk management, governance, and internal control systems are operating effectively.
 Despite the importance of internal audit, there are many myths and misconceptions about what it is and what it does.
-In this blog post, we will dispel some of the most common myths about internal audit.
+In this blog post, we will dispel some of the most common myths about internal audits.

 Myth #1: Internal audit is only about compliance